 Thanks to the networked technology and expertise, scientists are able to conduct much more ambitious dementia research.

-Stem cells network
+Stem cell network

-The stem cells network supports researchers who are working on cellular reprogramming, cellular phenotyping, neuronal physiology and iPSC stem cell lines.
+The stem cell network supports researchers who are working on cellular reprogramming, cellular phenotyping, neuronal physiology and iPSC stem cell lines.
 The network is allowing scientists to benefit from highly developed specialist techniques in each laboratory and to share their resources.
 For example, iPSC cells first developed in Edinburgh are being used in experiments in Oxford.
 Stem cell researchers can apply to access this resource here.